pjdevs/handsignme/README.md

 ### Start

-Then you can start the service in developement mode :
+Then you can start the service :

+1. Create a `.env` file for passwords, host, port...

-1. Sart the Node.js API
+2. Sart the Node.js API
 ```
 $ cd api
+$ npm run dev # for developement
-$ npm start
+$ npm run prod # for production
 ```

-2. Run the Vue.js application
+3. Run the Vue.js application
 ```
 $ cd app
 $ npm run serve